 What’s your history with the Roller Derby?
 Where’d you start, and how long have you played?

 I started playing right after I graduated college and was working my first desk job.
 I needed something fun to keep me active and as soon as I heard about roller derby I knew I HAD to do it.
-I hadn’t been on roller skates since probably junior high but I picked it up quickly.
+I hadn’t been on roller skates since probably junior high, but I picked it up quickly.
 I’ve always loved skating!
 I’ve been playing for almost 6 years now.

 I found the rules of Roller Derby a bit confusing when I read about them, but my friends and I were really quick to pick them up over the course of 4 jams.
 How would you describe the rules to a complete newcomer?
 Is attending a derby the easiest way to study up?

 Watching a game is definitely the best way to get a grasp of what is going on.
 The game is played on a circular track.
 Each period is divided into jams that last a maximum of 2 minutes each.
 Each team fields 4 blockers and 1 jammer for each jam.
 Jammers wear a star on their helmet, and their goal is to have their hips pass the opposing blockers to score points.
 1 point is scored for every blocker she passes legally.
 The blockers have two main jobs: first, they keep the other jammer from passing them, and second, they help their jammer get through the opposing blockers.
-Part of what makes roller derby such a fun finesse sport is that offence and defence are played simultaneously.
+Part of what makes roller derby such a fun finesse sport is that offense and defense are played simultaneously.

 What CAN’T a skater do?
 What will send you to the penalty box?